Priorities set by people with Parkinson's

 Alongside our groundbreaking research to develop better treatments and a cure, we also support research to improve quality of life.

-To help us focus on what matters most, we worked with people affected by Parkinson's, their families and professionals to come up with a list of key priorities for improving everyday life in the shorter term.
+To help us focus on what matters most, we worked with people with Parkinson's, their families and professionals to come up with a list of key priorities for improving everyday life in the shorter term.

 We worked with the James Lind Alliance and researchers at UK universities to carry out a Priority Setting Partnership.